Especially if you have studied NVC already, you might be curious about whether the term I use, ‘NbC’, is the same or different.

 A Request is a special case of an Action step

 I have some particular issues with the Request step of the OFNR model.
-In the self-empathy mode, the idea of making a ‘request to self’ as a general principle seems rather contrived to me, and I notice that students often struggle with this when they first encounter it in a ‘dance floor’ process.
-It’s also rather common that NVC students who have finally connected with their needs in a given situation, and have proudly formulated a more-or-less doable request, fall into despair – or even anger – when that request is denied.
+In the self-empathy mode, the idea of making a ‘request to self’ as a general principle seems rather contrived to me, and I notice that students often struggle with this when they first encounter it in a workshop situation.
+It’s also rather common that NVC students who have finally connected with their needs, and have proudly formulated a more-or-less doable request, may well fall into despair – or even anger – when that request is denied.
 To me, the real point with the 4th step is to take some action which will move towards meeting the need(s) identified in the 3rd step of the process.
 That action could certainly include asking someone else for support, in which case a request made of another person is a perfectly appropriate form of action.
 It could include a ‘request to self’, in the sense of a reminder or intention to do something – but then it is the thing we will do which is important.
 So, the fourth step is fundamentally about doing something to improve our experience of life.
 If we are hungry we can ask someone to invite us for dinner, but it may be just as effective or more so to have a look in the fridge and see what we can cook for ourselves.
 Therefore, in NbC self-expression mode I replace the ‘Request’ step with ‘Action’.
-This wider focus does not exclude requests but makes it clear that we are responsible for meeting our own needs and are not dependent on any one person for help.
+This wider focus does not exclude requests but makes it clear that we are entirely responsible for meeting our own needs and are neither dependent on any one person for help nor with any right to expect someone to do what we want them to do for us.

 Putting all this together as a spatial map, I offer a revised version of the communication process defined by Bridget Belgrave and Gina Lawrence and known as the “13-step NVC dance floor”: 13 steps in dialogue.

-This page is getting long, but if you have energy for more, here are three more differences between NbC and NVC!
+This page is getting long, but if you have energy for more, read about three more differences between NbC and NVC!